csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

 #### Q5: What are the user stories that make up the MVP?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * If you have a partner, these must be reviewed and accepted by them
- * The user stories should be written in Github and each one must have clear acceptance criteria.

- Tentative User Stories:
   - As a user of the Matron API, I want to see the distances between a given room and all other rooms of a given type (patientroom, supplyroom, workstation, etc.) so my scheduling software knows how best to plan a nurses day.
   - As a user of the Matron API, I want to be able to query the distance between any two known rooms so I can optimize a route that traverses a set of rooms.
   - As an intern, I want to upload hospital blueprints so I can use them as reference for building a correctly-scaled graph of my unit.